atomist/sdm-local/README.md

 - at your command, perform common code changes that you program (such as upgrade a library).
 It can do this across all the repositories you have checked out, and tell you if this causes any build failures.
 - at your command, create a new project by copying and modifying a working project you already have.

-For more information on software delivery machines (SDM), see Rod Johnson's blog [Why you need a Software Delivery Machine](https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0).
+For more information on software delivery machines, see Rod Johnson's blog [Why you need a Software Delivery Machine](https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0).
 This [video](https://vimeo.com/260496136) shows an SDM in action.
 The blogs and videos show an SDM that connects to Atomist's cloud service.
 This repository contains a *local* software delivery sdm.machine that works on your development sdm.machine and responds to your commits, performing whatever actions you decide should happen in response to new code.